David Obiosa: Appointments

 Member, Asaba Diocesan Board of Mission & Evangelism.

-Member, Asaba Diocesan Bishop’s Examining Committee.
+Member, Asaba Diocesan Bishop's Examining Committee.

-Member, Archbishop’s Advisory Committee, Anglican Diocese of Asaba.
+Member, Archbishop's Advisory Committee, Anglican Diocese of Asaba.

 Awards and Conferments

 On the 25th of November, 2021.
 The rank of General in the Missionary Army, Navy and Airforce Chaplaincy(MANAC) was conferred on the Rt.
 Rev'd.
 General David Obiosa.

 Personal life

-Obiosa was married to Joy Ifunanya Obiosa, with whom he had four children.
+David Obiosa was married to Joy Ifunanya Obiosa, with whom he had four children.

 Death

 David Obiosa died on the 25th of October, 2022 at Delta State University Teaching Hospital, Oghara after a brief illness.
 He was 59 years old at the time of his death.